jcstein/celestia/README.md

 ## Usage

-After installing the package, you can use the light nodes on Mainnet Beta, Arabica Devnet, and Mocha testnet.
+After installing the package, you can use the light nodes on Mainnet Beta, Arabica devnet, and Mocha testnet.
 Here's a basic guide:

 ### Help